-Parent help on excursions (Please refer to Camps & Excursions P19)
+Parent help on excursions (Please also refer to Camps and Excursions point 8)

 We appreciate your help.
 Parent help on excursions, camps and in class activities is at the discretion of the teacher but for the benefit of all class members.
 During College events, alcohol is not to be consumed and smoking on College grounds or at College events is not permitted.
 In all public venues it is expected that adults participating in College activities will demonstrate behaviours in keeping with the College ethos of respect for others and self.